wegnerce/peng_et_al_2018/README.md

 **3. Analysis of CAZyme-related sequences**
 ---------------------------------------

-CAZyme-affiliated mRNA reads were identified by querying mRNA-derived sequences against a local copy of the dbCAN database (Ref) that has been indexed for being used with _diamond_ (Ref). _diamond_ was used as follows:
+CAZyme-affiliated mRNA reads were identified by querying mRNA-derived sequences against a local copy of the dbCAN database (Yin et al., 2012) that has been indexed for being used with _diamond_ (Buchfink et al., 2015). _diamond_ was used as follows:

 ```
 diamond blastx -d dbCAN_072017.dmd -q mRNA_derived_seqs.fna -o dbCAN_hits.out -f 6